The Honest Guide to Choosing Between Cancún, Playa del Carmen & Tulum

 Tulum is quite different from both Cancun and Playa del Carmen.
 In fact, because of its unique features, it’s a popular destination in its own right.
 The well-preserved Mayan ruins and famed Caribbean beaches go hand in hand in the town of Tulum.

-Moreover, Tulum National Park is full of nature, wildlife, and amazing cenotes, and also offers stunning views of the coastal landscape.
+Moreover, Tulum National Park is teeming with nature, wildlife, and stunning cenotes, and also offers breathtaking views of the coastal landscape.

 But, despite the higher lodging prices, you can find accommodation options suitable to your budget if you look in the right places.